My Office/Craft Space In My Living Room

 The old red car in the middle is a postcard.

-You can order and enlarge photos through Walgreens really cheap.
-Sometimes I get small sizes.
-But I’ve framed bigger photos and used them in my decor.
+You can order and enlarge photos cheaply through Walgreens.
+Sometimes, I get small sizes, but I’ve framed bigger photos and used them in my decor.

 Shifting Things Around:

-This little red bowl was in the kitchen.
+This little red bowl (a Tuesday Morning find) was in the kitchen.
 I brought it in here and put old photos in it.
 You know how much I like to move things around and repurpose them.

 Below the red bowl is my planner.
-Now if I can just remember to jot down appointments in it!
+It’s too pretty to tuck away in a drawer somewhere.
+If I remember, I will jot down appointments in it!

-Here’s a pretty paper weight that I brought with me from Texas.
-It’s amazing I haven’t managed to break it!
+Here’s a pretty paperweight that I brought with me from Texas.
+Amazingly, I haven’t managed to break it!

-There was a retired school teacher who lived a few houses down.
+A retired school teacher lived a few houses down.
 I sold her almost everything I was willing to part with.
-Sometimes I regret that decision.
-But you do what you have to do to move forward.
+Sometimes, I regret that decision, but you do what you have to do to move forward.

 Storing Ribbon & Lace:

-This basket contains wide ribbon that’s hard to fit in other containers.
+This basket in my office/craft space contains wide ribbon that’s hard to fit in other containers.

 There’s one beige lacy glove, because I can only find one of the pair.
 I must have lost the other one somewhere along the way.